Living on the Road Doesn’t Have to Mean Van Life

 Living in a Place… Without Living There

 One of the best parts of this style of travel is feeling like you get to live in a lot of different places.
 Not permanently.
 Not long enough to fully settle down.
-But long enough to get a glimpse into what your life could look like there.
+But long enough to get a glimpse into what life there could look like.

-What your mornings feel like.
+What your mornings look like.
 Where you’d go for coffee.
 What your after-work routine would be.

 There was our three-week stay in Lake Placid that I didn’t want to leave.
 Our month in Kanab, where it felt like we had access to the biggest adventure playground in the nation.
-We reflect all the time on our month in Winter Park, CO, and about how much just two weeks in Durango surprised us as a place we’d absolutely return to one day.
+We reflect all the time on our month in Winter Park, CO, and about how much just two weeks in Durango surprised us as a place we could call home one day.

-We do it by planning a Travel Season, which is a slow travel style that usually takes place over the summer months and lasts anywhere from a couple of weeks to five months.
-We’ll pick a region, map out a larger road trip loop, and build in a series of “home bases” where we stay for a few weeks or even a month at a time, then take smaller trips from there.
-It gives us the chance to spend real time in each place and build a version of everyday life while we’re there.
+We do it by planning a Travel Season, a slow travel style that usually takes place over the summer months and lasts anywhere from a couple of weeks to half a year.
+We pick a region, map out a large road trip loop, and build in a series of home bases, then take smaller trips from there.
+We love getting to spend real time in each place and building a version of everyday life while there.

-The goal of living on the road is the same as at home: to create a life that feels good while you’re in it, just in a different place.
+Our goal on the road is the same as at home: to create a life that feels good while you’re in it, just in a different place.

 More on Road Trip Locals